flokabukie/Azubian-Customer-Churn-Prediction-Challenge/README.md

 2. The type of machine learning algorithms that will be used are the Tree based models and other regression models.

+### **Feature Engineering**

+Feature engineering involves transforming the dataset into a format suitable for training a machine learning model.
+This includes handling missing values, scaling numerical features, and encoding categorical variables.
+Additionally, there may be the need to create new features or extract relevant information from existing ones to improve the model’s predictive power.

+For this project, some of the steps taken in feature engineering include the following;

+1. Imputation of missing data
+Encoding of categorical variables

+2. Transformation of variables
+Discrete variable discretization

+3. Taking Care of Outliers

+4. Scaling of numerical features
+5. Creating new features
+6. Feature extraction

+The raw dataset was then transformed into a well-structured set that can enhance the accuracy and effectiveness of the sepsis prediction model embedded within the app.